NJIT-CS490-SP21/project1-cyp5/README.md

 1. Create `.env` file in your main directory
 2. Add your CLIENT ID and CLIENT SECRET KEY from [Spotify for developers](https://developer.spotify.com/dashboard/) with the lines: `client_id= 'YOUR_ID'` followed by `client_secret='YOUR_SECRET_KEY'`

+## Run Application
+1. Run command in terminal `python app.py`
+2. See output using the preview tab on cloud9.
+3. Refresh/Reload the page to see random tracks and their artists.

 ## Technical Problems
 What are at least 3 technical issues you encountered with your project?
 How did you fix them?
 * In the beginning of starting the project, I was having authentication issue from spotify.
 I was not able to fetch any information the the spotify api because of that.
 To solve this problem